alteryx/autonormalize/contributing.md

 ## Report issues

-When reporting issues please include as much detail as possible about your operating system, featuretools version and python version.
+When reporting issues please include as much detail as possible about your operating system, autonormalize version and python version.
 Whenever possible, please also include a brief, self-contained code example that demonstrates the problem.